 A chance meeting with her evening class tutor led her to undertake a teacher training course and in 2008 she gained her Certificate in Education.
 She now teaches botanical illustration throughout West Sussex and Surrey and mentors students on botanical illustration diploma and certificate courses.

-Over the years Leigh Ann has joined the Sydney Florilegium in Australia and the Nymans Florilegium in Sussex and has become a member of the American Society of Botanical Artists and the Association of Sussex Artists.
+Over the years Leigh Ann has joined the Sydney Florilegium in Australia and the Nymans Florilegium in Sussex.
 She has exhibited her work extensively and has been awarded medals by the RHS and the Kirstenbosch National Botanical Garden in Cape Town, South Africa.
 Her work is held in the permanent collection at the Hunt Institute for Botanical Documentation in Pittsburgh, USA and private collections throughout the world.

 Leigh Ann also undertakes privately commissioned work.